espocrm/documentation/docs/administration/terms-and-naming.md

 ## Entity type

 It's a type of data.
-E.g. Account, Contact, Opportunity, Task, KnowledgeBase.
+E.g. Account, Contact, Opportunity, Task, Knowledge Base.

 Entity types are named in UpperCamelCase (start with a capital letter).

 **The list of available entity types** can be obtained at: Administration > Entity Manager > *Name* column.

-Entities have thier fields and links.
+Entities have their fields and links.

 ## Field

-The field is a unit of data.
+A field is a unit of data.
 Entities have their own set of fields.
 E.g. name, status, createdAt, assignedUser.

 Fields are named in lowerCamelCase (start with a lowercase letter).

 **The list of available fields** for a specific entity type can be obtained at: Administration > Entity Manager > needed entity type > Fields > *Name* column.

-Each field can have one or a few attributes (depending on field type).
+Each field can have one or few attributes (depending on the field type).

 The list of available field types can be found [here](fields.md).